selinaZitrone/R_AskQuestions/README.md

 ## 3\.
 How to ask a good question?

-If you didn’t find the answer with any of the above mentioned methods, you can ask a question on a forum so that others can help you.
+If you didn’t find the answer with any of the above mentioned methods, you can ask colleagues and friends or ask a question on a forum so that others can help you.
 You should ask your questions as clear as possible to minimize guesswork and make answering easy and effective.

 To achieve this, a good question should contain the following: